 Upon verification of your dental coverage, we offer the courtesy of filing your dental insurance.
 Our office accepts assignment from most types of dental insurance plans.

-We are a Premier and PPO Provider for Delta Dental, and an in-network PPO provider for Aetna, CIGNA, Anthem Blue Cross and Blue Shield, United Healthcare, Assurant, United Concordia, and the Connection Dental network of smaller insurance plans (such as Principle — see the back of your card for the Connection Dental logo — excluding Guardian).
+We are a Premier and PPO Provider for Delta Dental, and an in-network PPO provider for Aetna, CIGNA, Anthem Blue Cross and Blue Shield, United Healthcare, Assurant, United Concordia, and the Connection Dental network of smaller insurance plans (such as Principle and Guardian— see the back of your card for the Connection Dental logo).
 We accept both Colorado Medicaid and CHP+.

 As with most specialists, we are not a DMO/HMO provider for any insurer.
 Any amount not covered by your dental plan, deductibles, or co-insurance will be collected at the time of service.